qilingit/FunFood/README.md

 - 4, `git push origin master`
 - 5, `git status` (for verify everything is pushed)

-### How to pull codes from master quand on est sur  une branche "test" :
+### How to pull codes from master when we are at branch "test" :

 - 1, git checkout test      # gets you "on branch test"
 - 2, git fetch origin        # gets you up to date with origin